Textualize/textual/docs/guide/widgets.md

     ```{.textual path="docs/examples/guide/widgets/checker03.py"}
     ```

 The virtual size is set in the constructor to match the total size of the board, which will enable scrollbars (unless you have your terminal zoomed out very far).
-You can update the `virtual_size` attribute dynamically as required, but our checkerboard isn't going to change size.
+You can update the `virtual_size` attribute dynamically as required, but our checkerboard isn't going to change size so we only need to set it once.

-The `render_line` method gets the *scroll offset* which us an [Offset][textual.geometry.Offset] containing the current position of the scrollbars.
-We add `scroll_offset.y` to the `y` argument because `y` is relative to the top of the widget, and we need the line relative to the scrollable content.
+The `render_line` method gets the *scroll offset* which is an [Offset][textual.geometry.Offset] containing the current position of the scrollbars.
+We add `scroll_offset.y` to the `y` argument because `y` is relative to the top of the widget, and we need a Y coordinate relative to the scrollable content.

 We also need to compensate for the position of the horizontal scrollbar.
 This is done in the call to `strip.crop` which *crops* the strip to the visible area between `scroll_x` and `scroll_x + self.size.width`.